inphomercial/rollbarjs-jquery/README.md

 If you use jQuery 1.7+ and have it installed via webpack, this will instruct jQuery to wrap any functions passed into jQuery's ready(), on() and off() to catch errors and report them to Rollbar.

-Be sure to include this after the jQuery is loaded
+Be sure to include this after jQuery is loaded.

 Reference https://rollbar.com/docs/notifier/rollbar.js/#jquery